 When she was 24, Nasim Farahmand (Ph.D. ’22, Chemistry) moved from Iran to the U.S. to pursue her graduate education.
 Now, after crossing continents and obtaining two graduate degrees, she is applying her materials science and nanotechnology expertise in an unexpected field.

 “I can’t say that it’s an easy transition when you leave everyone and everything on the other side of the planet and commit to spending five years mostly studying and doing research,” Farahmand said, “but I can say that it was worth it.”

-After finishing her Ph.D. this year, Farahmand landed a job as a senior scientist at L’Oréal.
+After finishing her Ph.D., Farahmand landed a job as a senior scientist at L’Oréal.
 She works in the company’s hair fiber discovery domain, where her role is to build knowledge about curly hair to deliver innovation for long-lasting curl definition and shape control.

 “To be honest, I didn’t specifically focus on the cosmetic industry, but I’m happy that I joined it,” she said.
 “It’s a combination of art and science, and it has an exciting environment to work in.”

 The new job at the world’s largest cosmetics company, whose U.S. headquarters are in Manhattan, makes use of Farahmand’s training in chemistry and materials science, experiment design, and data analysis.
 Her time at the Graduate Center also taught her to problem-solve and work independently, she said.